 Every person who drives any type of motorized vehicle is required to be tested and licensed.
 Please review the following information to assist you in applying and qualifying for a Hawaii Driver's License or for an Instruction Permit for passenger cars, motorcycles, motor scooters and mopeds.

 All the driver licensing stations (Kalihi-Palama, Wahiawa, Kapolei, Koolau, and Waianae, plus the Commercial Driver License office at 99-501 Salt Lake Blvd.) have a new statewide computer/camera licensing system.
-Satellite City Halls at Hawaii Kai and Pearlridge process renewals and duplicates only, using the new computer/camera system.
+Satellite City Halls at Fort Street, Hawaii Kai, Pearlridge and Windward City process renewals and duplicates only, using the new computer/camera system.

 Improvements provided by the new system provides increase card security.
 The size of the license is not changed, click here to view sample driver's licenses.